Open-Systems-Pharmacology/docs/part-4/building-block-concepts.md

 ## Parameter Start Values‌

 This building block defines the start values of the parameters in the model.
 This allows for the setting of specific physiological parameters if different individuals, species or patient subgroups are to be considered.

-{% hint style="tip" %}
-The size of the organs of a species, i.e., the containers, are defined in this building block.
-This means that scaling from one species to another or scaling from adults to children can be done by exchanging the parameter start values of the organs, blood flows etc..
-{% endhint %}

 ## Observed Data‌